GloryOfNight/udp-relay/README.md

 // note that if communication between peers stops for ~30 seconds - relay will clear the mapping for addresses.
 ```

-By default, the relay expects the following header for the handshake.
-Fields marked optional are mostly needed by the client application to establish the handshake protocol.
-The only field required by the relay to function is m_guid.
+By default, the relay expects the following header for the handshake. magicNumber used to identify handshake packets and GUID can't be null.

 ```c++
 struct handshake_header